jameslamb/conference-notes/ODSC/odsc-west-2017.md

 - "we've seen the data science community come together and start to collaborate on certain types of problems":
     + Jupyter (interactive, reproducible research)
-- "everyone (regardless of framework) needs to read files"
+- "everyone (regardless of framework) needs to read files" -
--

 **I. Monetization Strategies for ML Engines**

-- ANI = "artifical narrow intelligence"
+- ANI = "artificial narrow intelligence"
 - AGI = "artificial general intelligence"
 - ASI = "artiificial super intelligence"
 - This company is trying to build an "AI operating system"P